 .travis.ymlso that it finds the packages on that channel:

 - conda config --add channels your_Anaconda_dot_org_username

 If you support official conda packages for your project, you may want to use conda build in Travis, so the building of your recipe is tested as well.

 Include the conda recipe in the same directory as your source code.

 - conda build your-conda-recipe - conda install your-package --use-local

-You can see an example project for building conda packages on AppVeyor located at https://github.com/rmcgibbo/python-appveyor-conda-example.
+For an example project building conda packages on AppVeyor, see https://github.com/rmcgibbo/python-appveyor-conda-example.